 Vision Therapy / Visual Training

-Optometric Visual Training is also called Vision Therapy or VT.
+Vision Therapy is also known as Visual Training or VT.
 It’s a type of optometric care that is devoted to developing, improving and enhancing people’s visual performance when lenses alone are inefficient.

 What is a Developmental Optometrist?

 Developmental optometrists are experts in developmental and functional optometry.
 This type of optometrist spends years in post-graduate training, mastering complex visual programmes in order to prevent or eliminate visual problems and enhance visual ability.

 To determine whether your local optometrist specialises in visual therapy, ask the following questions before you make an appointment.

 1. Is a complete series of near point vision tests offered?